fritzmg/contao-magnific-popup/README.md

 Simply activate the `j_magnific_popup` template in your page layout under _jQuery_.
 Do _not_ activate `j_colorbox` or `moo_mediabox` as well!

 The Magnific Popup will work with all links that use the `data-lightbox="..."` parameter.
-However, any options like width and height etc. will not work (grouping does still work though).

 Of course you can still initialize and manipulate the Magnific Popup via your own JavaScript.

 ## Customizing